A MAK exhibition

 Soundscape: Cosmo Sheldrake

-This project has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement no. 870759.
+This project is part of CreaTures EU.
+CreaTures has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement no. 870759.
+The content presented represents the views of the authors, and the European Commission has no liability in respect of the content.

 SANlight Research GmbH